 During the drafting in 1947 of the Universal Declaration, the Executive Board of the American Anthropological Association warned of the danger that the Declaration would be “a statement of rights conceived only in terms of the values prevalent in Western Europe and America.”
 Perhaps the main concern of the AAA Board in the period right after World War II was to condemn the intolerant colonialist attitudes of the day and to advocate cultural and political self-determination.
 But the Board also made the stronger assertion that “standards and values are relative to the culture from which they derive” and thus “what is held to be a human right in one society may be regarded as anti-social by another people” (American Anthropological Association Statement on Human Rights 1947).

 The idea that relativism and exposure to other cultures promote tolerance may be correct from a psychological perspective.
 People who are sensitive to differences in beliefs, practices, and traditions, and who are suspicious of the grounds for extending norms across borders, may be more inclined to be tolerant of other countries and peoples than those who believe in an objective universal morality.
-Still, philosophers have been generally critical of attempts to argue from relativism to a prescription of tolerance (Talbott 2005: 42-44).
+Still, philosophers have been generally critical of attempts to argue from relativism to a prescription of tolerance (Talbott 2005).
 If the culture and religion of one country has long fostered intolerant attitudes and practices, and if its citizens and officials act intolerantly towards people from other countries, they are simply following their own traditions and cultural norms.
 They are just doing what relativists think people mostly do.
 Accordingly, a relativist from a tolerant country will be hard-pressed to find a basis for criticizing the citizens and officials of the intolerant country.
-To do so the relativist will have to endorse or presuppose a transcultural principle of tolerance and to advocate cultural change (in the direction of greater tolerance) across national and cultural boundaries.
-This tolerance principle will speak against the traditions and practices of some countries.
-Human rights yield far stronger protections of tolerance and cultural survival than relativism can support.
-Because of this, relativists who are deeply committed to tolerance may find themselves accepting at least a modest commitment to human rights.
+To do so the relativist will have to endorse a transcultural principle of tolerance and to advocate as an outsider cultural change in the direction of greater tolerance.
+Because of this, relativists who are deeply committed to tolerance may find themselves attracted to a qualified commitment to human rights.